Canoeing In Nepal: An Adventurer’s Guide

 Cost of Canoeing In Nepal

 The cost of canoeing in Nepal will vary depending on the trip and the type of canoe used.
-For a basic canoe, the rental prices start at around $30 per day.
+On Phewa Lake, boat and kayak rentals start at around NPR 500-1,000 (USD 4-8) per hour, or USD 25-40 for a full day.
 The price will be higher for a longer trip or for a group.

 Many types of canoes are available for rent in Nepal, from simple open boats to more elaborate kayaks.
 The price will also depend on equipment, such as paddles and life jackets.
 It is possible to find all-inclusive packages that include everything you need for your trip.